centaretraining/azuretraining/03-azure-sql.md

 Password: %Lunch4U!

 You'll get a prompt to login to Azure to add your IP address to the firewall.
 Enter your login and follow the prompts.

+Congrats, you just created your own SQL Database.
+In the next exercise, you're going to use that database to power a web application.

 Next: [Build a Web Application](04-web-apps.md)